Ronnie Trucchio: The Young Guns

 In the mid-1990s, Trucchio was promoted to caporegime and given control over the Ozone Park Boys, a Gambino crew in Queens.
 Trucchio reportedly drove around Ozone Park looking for recruits for his crew.
 He drove a silver Cadillac, wore $5,000 suits, and displayed thick rolls of bills.
 One police investigator compared Trucchio to Fagin, the 19th century London gang leader in the Charles Dickens novel Oliver Twist.

-The Ozone Park Boys specialized in illegal gambling, loansharking, bookmaking, fraud and wire fraud.
+The Ozone Park Boys specialized in gambling, loansharking, bookmaking, fraud and wire fraud.
 Trucchio and Alphonse ran an illegal gambling operation that grossed approximately $30 million a year, with bettors who placed wagers as large as $15,000 on football and basketball games.
 Trucchio also owned a restaurant in Ozone Park that allegedly earned him $6.5 million but was forfeited by the Queens District Attorney due to charges of tax evasion and tax fraud.
 Also involved in criminal activities in South Florida, Trucchio's crew was frequently called "The Young Guns" and the "Liberty Posse".

 In October 1995, Trucchio was allegedly involved in the shooting murders of three people in Florida.
 Gambino associate Mark Rizzuto was found dead in Boca Raton.
 Gambino associate and strip club bouncer Vincent D'Angola, along with D'Angola's dancer girlfriend Jami Schneider, were discovered dead in D'Angola's Fort Lauderdale apartment.
 The Gambino family suspected the two men of skimming family profits and sent other Florida crew members to murder them.
 Schneider may have been an innocent bystander.

 By 1997, Trucchio was reportedly concerned about the number of violent acts being committed by crew members in Florida and directed Gambino soldier Michael Ciaccio to watch them.
 Years later, Ciaccio would testify against Trucchio in Trucchio's 2003 racketeering trial.